wohaco/despace/venera_7.md

 ## Science goals & payload
 The purpose of the launch of the automatic station Venera 7 was to deliver the lander to the surface of Venus.
 This would be the first landing of a workable spacecraft on another planet.

 The composition of scientific equipment was completely changed.
 The orbiter carried a solar wind charged particle detector and a cosmic ray detector.
 On the lander there were temperate and pressure sensors as well as an accelerometer to measure atmospheric density.
-In addition, a new radio altimeter was installed to measure heights in the 25 - 1 km range on the lander.
+In addition, a new radio altimeter was installed to measure heights in the 25 - 1 ㎞ range on the lander.

 **Orbiter**